"What I tell you in the dark, speak in the daylight; what is whispered in your ear, proclaim from the roofs." (Matthew 10:27)

-This is the process of how knowledge is passed from teacher to student, as was followed over thousands of years through the prophets from Abraham to John the Baptist.
+This is the process of how knowledge is passed from teacher to follower, as was followed over thousands of years through the prophets from Abraham to John the Baptist.
 This is the process the Supreme Being uses to pass His message through: Through devoted messengers who have learned to love and serve Him.

 "But when they arrest you, do not worry about what to say or how to say it.
 At that time you will be given what to say, for it will not be you speaking, but the Spirit of your Father speaking through you."
-(Matt.
-10:19-20)This same statement was recorded slightly differently in Luke:
+(Matthew 10:19-20)This same statement was recorded slightly differently in Luke:

 "When you are brought before synagogues, rulers and authorities, do not worry about how you will defend yourselves or what you will say, for the Holy Spirit will teach you at that time what you should say."
 (Luke 12:11)This might bear the question: Why did Jesus' students need Jesus as their teacher if the message comes from the Supreme Being from within?